tddg/cs571-spring20/proj0b.md

  will find one subdirectory for each kernel you want to build.
-In a real installation, these will often correspond to things like a debug build, a profiling build, etc.  In our world, each build directory will correspond to a programming assignment, e.g., ASST2, ASST3, etc. These directories are created when you configure a kernel (described in the next section).
+In a real installation, these will often correspond to things like a debug build, a profiling build, etc.  In our world, each build directory will correspond to a programming assignment, e.g., `ASST2`, `ASST3`, etc. These directories are created when you configure a kernel (described in the next section).
 This directory and build organization is typical of UNIX installations and is not universal across all operating systems.

-<tt>kern/conf:</tt> <tt>config</tt> is the script that takes a config file,
+<tt>kern/conf:</tt> `config` is the script that takes a config file,
- like ASST0, and creates the corresponding build directory.
+ like `ASST0`, and creates the corresponding build directory.
 So, in order to build a kernel, you should:

 ```